Lars-02/SoftwareAssignment/README.md

 ## Notable deviations

 - `database/migrations/*_create_equipments_table.php` matches the provided `CREATE TABLE` statement exactly, including the `'0000-00-00'` defaults.
 Laravel's default strict mode adds `NO_ZERO_DATE`/`NO_ZERO_IN_DATE` to every connection, which would make those defaults unusable — `config/database.php` overrides the connection's `modes` to drop just those two.
-- Not committed, per the assignment: imported equipment files and the assignment brief itself.